lassebaerlandstrand/IT2810-Book-Vault-Project-2/README.md

 ### Minimizing communication between backend and frontend

 We have made it a goal of the application to reduce the communication between front- and backend.
+This is a sustainable practice as we take up less of the World Wide Webs resources.
 This is done through caching the queries from the backend using Apollo-Client.
 This makes it so that we only need to fetch information from the backend once for each unique query, unless we know that something in the backend has changed.

 We only replace cached queries when we